janikvonrotz/olmoto/README.md

 # Todo

 * Event view - GoogleMaps
-* Add Participants counter to event view and event list
+* Reactive participants counter on event list (action is not fired, goes straight to detail view)
 * Theme the app and MarkdownEditor
 * On user delete remove participations in events
-* Add Roboto font
 * Filter old events
 * Design email for user inviations
 * Configure smtp adress for send mail on heroku